 This is far easier said than done, since most people will, thankfully, not have very much call to practice these sorts of activities for real.

 Is City Under, Nominally Under or Out of Control?

 This factor more than many will determine how much information you can get, its veracity and how quickly you can get it in order to make a good decision on when and where to go when the time comes to flee.

-If the country’s national and local government are still more or less under control of the city and attempting to take care of the civilians, you are more than likely able to rely on what information they are telling you concerning safe places and safe routes, though not always.
+If the country’s national and local governments are still more or less under control of the city and attempting to take care of the civilians, you are more than likely able to rely on what information they are telling you concerning safe places and safe routes, though not always.

 But as governments start to lose their grip, either from panic, abdication or casualties this will give way towards the rumor mill filling in more and more of your perception.

 Things could be a lot worse than they seem, or they could be better.
 It will be hard to say without clapping eyes on something yourself.